 Everyone is responsible for registering themselves (previously the ‘head of every household’ could register everyone who lived at their address).
 You need to provide your national insurance number and date of birth.
 This makes the electoral register more secure.
 Find out more from the Your Vote Matters website.

-Alternatively, if you'd like to receive this information in paper format please contact us on 0345 678 9015 or email firstname.lastname@example.org with your name and address or download
+Alternatively, if you'd like to register offline, please contact us on 0345 678 9015 or email email@example.com with your name and address.

-- If you want to restrict who has access to your name and address on the Electoral Register, you must opt-out.
+If you want to restrict who has access to your name and address on the electoral register, you must opt-out.
 If you move house, you should register at your new address straight away - you don't have to wait for the next canvass to take place.